GiantDole/ETH-NYC-22/README.md

 <a name="WalletConnect"/></a>
 ### WalletConnect
-Wallet address is our new user id.
+Wallet address is our new authentication method.
+We are extending the firebase auth module for flutter to create an OAUTH token from the ethereum wallet id and private key.
 Logging into our platform through WalletConnect allows for maximal flexibility of wallet types and services.
 To authenticate users for any critical functionality (such as buying a ticket, applying for a hackathon, etc.), we use WalletConnect to sign the transactions.

 ---